Monday, October 23, 2023

 [69.12.2] for the Jews deemed it intolerable that foreign races should be settled in their city and foreign religious rites planted there.
 So long, indeed, as Hadrian was close by in Egypt and again in Syria, they remained quiet, save in so far as they purposedly made of poor quality such weapons as they were called upon to furnish, in order that the Romans might reject them and they themselves might thus have the use of them.
 But when Hadrian went farther away, they openly revolted.

 Meanwhile somewhat less reliable sources like the Historia Augusta say Hadrian also banned Circumcision and sacrificed Pigs to this Idol making it echo Antiochus Epiphanes even more.
-And like then this caused the war rather then being caused by it.
 It seem Pigs were depicted on Coins minted in Aelia Capitolina.

 No comments: